MetaMask/metamask-docs/docs/guide/create-dapp.md

 MetaMaskClientCheck();
 ```

-We've created a function that will be called whenever we click the button and disabled it.
+We've created a function that will be called when we click the button and disable it.
 Let's dive into the `onClickInstall` function and create the logic inside of it.

 ::: tip Tip
-For this part we will be using the '@metamask/onboarding' library we installed when we did the npm install.
+For this part we will be using the '@metamask/onboarding' library we installed during the npm install.
 To learn more visit [here](https://github.com/MetaMask/metamask-onboarding#metamask-onboarding)
 :::
 Inside this function we want to: